TSchrauwen/scRNAseq-Workshop/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 #### <ins>2.5.
-Create a seurat objects.
-These are needed in order to work with the Seurat scRNAseq package<ins>
+Create a seurat objects<ins>

 A Seurat object is a specialized data structure in R used for storing and analyzing scRNA-seq data.
-It's the core component of the Seurat package.
+It's the core component of the Seurat package and is needed in order to work with the Seurat scRNAseq package.

 This step contains an initial filtering step.
 It is not required to do this filtering yet but it will need to happen at some point anyway.
 Several parameters require explanation:
-- __object__ = the object name as which you loaded in your data
+- __counts__ = the count matrix name as which you loaded in your data
 - __project__ = the identity name you want to give all of the cells inside your object.
 This can for example be the type of treatment.
 - __min.cells__ = this paramater will define the minimum amount of cells in which genes need to be expressed.
 Genes expressed in less cells than this value will be filtered out.
 - __min.percent__ = the minimum amount of features each cell should contain.
 Cells with fewer genes will be filtered out